1858 Lew Brown

 1980 Hector Luna

 Undrafted free agent; spent five years in the minors before getting a shot with the Cards in 2004 – and homered in his first at bat.
-Has a lot of stickers on his suitcase – the last three years has played in Japan.
+Has a lot of stickers on his suitcase – including time in Japan.

 1982 Jean Machi